-The downpours were expected be intense there was a possibility warnings would be issued for upper districts of the North Island.
+The downpour is expected to be so intense there was a possibility warnings would be issued for upper districts of the North Island.

-The rain was also expected to fall over the Bay of Plenty, Gisborne, the Hawkes Bay ranges, and the central North Island high country but not to warning levels.
+Rain was also expected to fall over the Bay of Plenty, Gisborne, the Hawkes Bay ranges and the central North Island high country, but not to warning levels.